-To support common use cases like setting a Time to Live (TTL) for objects, archiving older versions of objects, or "downgrading" storage classes of objects to help manage costs, Google Cloud Storage offers the Object Lifecycle Management feature.
+To support common use cases like setting a Time to Live (TTL) for objects, retaining noncurrent versions of objects, or "downgrading" storage classes of objects to help manage costs, Cloud Storage offers the Object Lifecycle Management feature.

-- Downgrade the storage class of objects older than 365 days to Coldline Storage.
+- Downgrade the storage class of objects older than 365 days to Coldline storage.

 - Delete objects created before January 1, 2013.

 - Keep only the 3 most recent versions of each object in a bucket with versioning enabled.

 Each lifecycle management configuration contains a set of rules.
 When defining a rule, you can specify any set of conditions for any action.
 If you specify multiple conditions in a rule, an object has to match all of the conditions for the action to be taken.
 If you specify multiple rules that contain the same action, the action is taken when an object matches the condition(s) in any of the rules.
 Each rule should contain only one action.

 If multiple rules have their conditions satisfied simultaneously for a single object, Cloud Storage performs the action associated with only one of the rules, based on the following considerations:

 Deleteaction takes precedence over any

 SetStorageClassaction that switches the object to the storage class with the lowest at-rest storage pricing takes precedence.